-- Non-smoker discount Some insurers offer a discount when all family members are nonsmokers. - Long-time customers Some insurers offer discounts to long-time customers with no claims history. - Multiple policies If you have your home, auto, liability, and other policies with the same company, it may offer a discount. - Protection devices If you have smoke detectors, burglar alarms, or automatic sprinkler systems, the company may offer a discount.
+- Member discount Some insurers offer a discount when you're a member of an affiliated organization. - Long-time customers Some insurers offer discounts to long-time customers with no claims history. - Multiple policies If you have your home, auto, liability, and other policies with the same company, it may offer a discount. - Protection devices If you have smoke detectors, burglar alarms, or automatic sprinkler systems, the company may offer a discount.